griverorz/griverorz.github.io/_pages/talks.md

 conferences, I am also regularly quoted as expert in domestic and international media outlets.

-Over the years, I have taught short courses and seminars on methods and infrastructure in massive data analysis and on different areas of survey statistics for social scientists.
+Over the years, I have also taught short courses and seminars on methods and infrastructure in massive data analysis and on different areas of survey statistics for social scientists.

 * [Survey Statistics for Public Opinion Research](http://griverorz.net/survey-methods/)
   * Last taught January, 2020